Announcing Wild Roots Feral Futures 2014!

 • Kitchen! (last year's informal kitchen was supported by Durango Food Not Bombs and upheld communally by event participants, but this year we are once again reaching out to the likes of Seeds of Peace and Everybody's Kitchen in hopes they'll provide kitchen support this time around)

-• CRAM team (conflict resolution and management: we need people of diverse gender/sexual orientations who know how to give support to survivors of sexual assault and to people with PTSD)*
+• CRAM team (conflict resolution and mediation: we need people of diverse gender/sexual orientations who know how to give support to survivors of sexual assault and to people with PTSD)*

 • Medics! (especially WFRs, WEMTs, & EMTs of diverse gender/sexual orientations)